 I grew up using Franklin Park, and some of my favorite memories are of the early days of the Playhouse.
 I remember the big concerts at White Stadium – Sly and the Family Stone; Earth, Wind & Fire; Richard Pryor – it was amazing who we saw there.
 I also ran track at White Stadium and always went to the Kite Festival and the West Indian Carnival.
-Today, I walk in the park for exercise and I always see people I know.
-I live in Hyde Park and am a math teacher at the Jeremiah Burke High School in Grove Hall and a local real estate broker.
+Today, I walk in the park every day for exercise and I always see people I know.
+I live in Hyde Park and am a retired math teacher at the Jeremiah Burke High School in Grove Hall and a local real estate broker.
 I’m passionate about the Playhouse and keeping Miss Elma Lewis’ legacy alive, so I volunteer as the primary coordinator of the summer concert series.

 In 2013, I moved to Roslindale after many years in Jamaica Plain.
 I have a special connection with Franklin Park from years as a member of the Coalition and from walking in the park in all seasons and weather.
 In the 1970s and 80s, I was part of the effort in Jamaica Plain and Roxbury to block the state from leveling homes and building I-95 through our neighborhoods.
 Franklin Park has been a special place to me for years as an amazingly diverse landscape that attracts people from all of its neighboring communities.
 I have been a longtime member of the Coalition because of its central role in providing leadership for the varied constituencies who use and care for the park.